Otranto, Italy: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, F and L. Check that you pick the necessary type.
-Many adapters that you can buy are simply plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C, F and L. Check that you pick the necessary kind.
+The vast majority of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
-This one is sufficent for most areas.
+This one should be sufficient for most countries.

-If you are intending to go to the beautiful Cathedral, it's worthwhile to wear modest clothing:
+If you are planning to see the must-see Cathedral, it's recommended to wear modest clothing:

-If you see the Museo Diocesano, wear museum-appropriate clothing and take:
+If you visit the Museo Diocesano, wear museum-appropriate clothing and take:

 What to wear/what to pack: